 A number of resources are available to help ensure that disability-related policies and practices in the workplace consider the needs of people with mental health conditions.

-One key resource is ODEP’s one-page guide for “Fostering a Mentally Healthy Workplace.”
+Check out ODEP’s one-page guide for “Fostering a Mentally Healthy Workplace.”

 Discover additional resources that will help you foster mental health-friendly work cultures whether you are an employer, individual, service provider, policymaker or youth/young adult.